-Take a look at these fun DIY Halloween costumes and put your own personal touch on them!
+Take a look at these fun DIY Halloween costumes we think most pets would abide.

 ty Beanie Baby

 This super simple costume is a great throwback to the days when TY Beanie Babies were everyone’s obsession.
 The easiest way to complete this costume is to download the printable tag from LaughingLatte.com, print on card stock, cut out and punch a hole!

 However, if you are a glutton for crafting, you’ll need about 6" of ribbon or twine, some red, white and yellow felt and some fabric glue.
 Cut out and layer with glue: a red heart, white t-y letters, a yellow star and there you have it!